1. WHAT HAVE I BEEN UP TO LATELY?

 I have been struggling with some big changes that I have to make in my own life.
 I decided that too prod me along to make a decision to get me to act I was going to do something to facilitate that process.
 Something happened that changed the complexity of the bio hack.
 The day after Thanksgiving my father in law, had a stroke that involved 3 separate parts of his cerebral cortex.
 The deficits he got shocked him and his doctors and he got no answers from his medical team.
 I could not be with him during this time because I was away completing my own bio hack on change.
 I just wrote the Change Rx.
 Many of you might have thought it was “hookey” because the comments were sparse.
 I think the comments were light because the transition of the website has been quite painful for us both.
 That is a story for another day………

 My father in law is in the hospital now after suffering a stroke the day after Thanksgiving when I left for my bio hack.
 He is a former New Orleans chef who has lived a very long and full life.
 I went to see him this afternoon after I came back and we had a long heart to heart.
 My wife was concerned about what I was going to say because he is fragile now.
 If you know me personally, I am pretty cutting to the point regardless of the situation.
 This is her Dad and she is scared and she loves him.
 She knows the man she sleeps with too, however.
 I am truthful to a fault no matter who you are, especially when it comes to your health choices.
 Pic was in a bed with a deficit because he refused to listen to his son in law for a long time.
 Did he have to admit it for me to know…….nope.
 What we spoke about got straight to the point.
 He and I spoke frankly.
+He was lacking electrons from his brain.
+This is why he had the stroke.
+It also belies why bad choices were made.

 I was and am detached from my own family.
 Pic is now part of my family.
 What happened to him pisses me off because it was preventable.
 Pic had all the data from me.
 He could not listen.
 He would not listen because of choices he made in his life that were taught to him.
 The reasons why matter little now.
 He and I both agree on this.
 I told him I was going to write about him tonight and he asked me to include his story.
 The Change Rx was a 30,000 ft view of how I view change.
 Tonight is his a 30 foot view of how change really happens in the human brain.